 The purpose of this test program was to verify the mercury emission rate from the FBSSI as required by the Renewable Operating Permit (ROP).
-In addition, informational HCl emissions testing was performed in accordance with EPA Method 26.
-Eight EPA Method 26 tests, each being 30-minutes in duration, were performed simultaneously with the three EPA Method 26A tests.
-The purpose of the informational HCl tests, via Method 26, was to develop a correlation between HCl emissions and SO2 emissions.
 Emissions testing was conducted in accordance with EPA approved test procedures.
 Three emissions tests were conducted for each parameter, with the average result of the three tests reported.
 Table 3-1 lists the compliance parameters measured, the EPA reference methods used, and the sampling times for each test.
 The specific objectives for the FBI test program were to:

-- Measure carbon dioxide (CO2) and oxygen (O2) emissions from the outlet stack in accordance with EPA Methods 3 or 3A. - > Measure mercury emissions from the outlet stack in accordance with EPA Method 29. - Measure hydrogen chloride (HCl) emissions from the outlet stack in accordance with EPA Method 26A. - Measure hydrogen chloride (HCl) emissions from the outlet stack in accordance with EPA Method 26. - Record sulfur dioxide (SO2) emissions from the outlet stack using the YCUA continuous emissions monitor system (CEMS) during each of the eight Method 26 test runs. - Determine percent solids from collected sludge samples in accordance with Method SM2540G (Standard Methods). - Monitor and record scrubber pressure drop, FBSSI operating temperatures, and sludge feed rate.
+- Measure carbon dioxide (CO2) and oxygen (O2) emissions from the outlet stack in accordance with EPA Method 3A. - > Measure mercury emissions from the outlet stack in accordance with EPA Method 29. - > Determine percent blended solids from collected sludge samples. - Monitor and record scrubber pressure drop, FBSSI operating temperatures, and sludge feed rate.